 I have owned and ridden horses for many decades, competing in eventing, showing, racing and team chasing.
 My doctoral reseach combines a lifetime’s knowledge of horses with my interest in the Middle Ages.

-My main research interests focus on the following subject areas in medieval Europe:
+My main research interests focus on the following subject areas in medieval England:

 Medieval horses: their breeeding, training and care.

 The terminology, materiality, design and use of equestrian equipment.